Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'List' and the resource 'all registered UTM virtual machines' with the additional detail 'with their status'.
-This distinguishes it from sibling tools like 'get_vm' (single VM) and action-oriented tools like 'start_vm'.
+The description clearly specifies the verb 'List', the resource 'registered UTM virtual machines', and the returned information 'with their status'.
+This distinguishes it from sibling tools like get_vm (single VM) and other list tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.